 Caohagan is one of Olango Island Group’s most popular islets.
 But is it worth a visit?

 I say skip it, if you have to pay or if you’re in Cebu for a limited number of days.
 If you’re paying for the trip, you’re better off going somewhere else, like Bohol.
 If it’s part of an island hopping trip, spend as little time here than you would in nearby islands.
 If the trip is free, by all means, go.
 Free summer outings are like shooting stars – rare, almost magical.
-But clear expectations (on this post, I’ll see what I can do to help you set these right) will let you enjoy a few hours on the island.
+But clear expectations (on this post, I’ll see what I can do to help you set these right) will let you enjoy a few hours of your stay on the island.

 Getting to Caohagan Island from Cebu City (Ayala Mall)

 Getting to Caohagan Island from Cebu City takes about two hours on a non-school day.
 That includes an hour trip from Cebu city to Cordova and another hour for the boat journey.
 For an island hopping trip in Cebu, this is relatively fast.

 For example, if you want to go to Bantayan Island from Cebu City, you need to ride a bus to Hagnaya Port for three hours (that is, if you leave early in the morning; for later trips, it can take longer) and spend another three hours on a ferry boat to reach Sta.
 Fe, a municipality in Bantayan.